-An Insider’s Guide to Madrid - The Gloss Magazine
+An Insider’s Guide To Madrid - The Gloss Magazine

-An Insider’s Guide to Madrid
+An Insider’s Guide To Madrid

-I’ve lived in Madrid a little over four years now.
 My home is right beside Parque del Oeste, one of the city’s hidden gems.
-My husband and I moved here because of the climate as I have a chronic pain condition called fibromyalgia and the dry, warm weather really helps my symptoms.
+My husband and I moved here because of the climate as I have fibromyalga, and the dry, warm weather really helps my symptoms.
+I’ve been lucky to find a studio space in Lavapies, from where I create my collections for Made Obvious

 Only You Hotel Atocha